fhightower/onemillion/README.rst

     o.domain_in_million("google.com")  # True
     o.domain_in_million("gaagle.com")  # False

 Be aware that, by default, onemillion will check to see if it has already updated the domain lists today before even trying to update them.
 In other words, onemillion handles updating responsibly and intelligently by default and there are few cases in which this configuration (using ``update=False``) is necessary.
+Nevertheless... it's there and you are welcome to use it.

 Credits
 =======